miso-lims/miso-lims/docs/user_manual/libraries.md

 {% assign subsub = subsub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub subsub=subsub title="Editing Library Templates" %}

+Library templates can be edited individually or in bulk.
+Bulk editing is convenient when you have several templates to modify at once.
+Editing individual templates is sometimes preferable because it provides a few additional options, and allows you to see a more detailed view of the template.
+Note that when editing library templates, the changes will have no effect on libraries that the templates were previously applied to.

+To edit a single library template, click on its alias in the Library Templates list.
+This will take you to the Edit Library Template page, which works the same as the Create Library Template page.
+Make any changes you would like and then click the "Save" button at the top right to confirm the changes.
+The Edit Library Template page also allows you to specify indices.
+See [Specifying Library Template Indices](#specifying_library_template_indices) below for more information.

-To modify library templates, go to the Library Templates list, check the checkbox(es) next to the template(s) you would like to modify, and click the "Edit" button in the toolbar at the top of the table.
+To bulk edit library templates, go to the Library Templates list, select to the template(s) you would like to modify, and click the "Edit" button in the toolbar at the top of the table.
 This will bring you to the bulk Edit Library Templates page.
-This page works similarly to the bulk Create Library Templates page.
 Make any changes you would like, then click the "Save" button at the top right of the page to confirm.
-Changes will have no effect on libraries that the templates were previously applied to.

 {% include userman-toplink.md %}